Shi Benhuan

-Benhuan (本焕 (Běnhuàn); 21 September 1907 – 2 April 2012) was a Buddhist monk, Chan master and religious leader in China.
+Shi Benhuan (释本焕 (Shì Běnhuàn); 21 September 1907 – 2 April 2012) was a Buddhist monk, Chan master and religious leader in China.
 He held several abbatial posts, such as being first abbot of the Hongfa Temple in Shenzhen, Guangdong.
 He was also the honorary president of the Buddhist Association of China in 2010, holding the position until his death in 2012.

 Early life

 Benhuan was born as Zhang Zhishan (张志山) in 1907 in Xinzhou, Hubei Province.
 He went to the old-style private school when he was 7 years old and became an apprentice in the local grocery store.
 When in his twenties, Zhang gave up home life and took tonsure in the Baoen Temple.

 Religious life

 Hongfa Temple, a Buddhist temple in Shenzhen, South Central China's Guangdong, where Benhuan lived until he died.

 In 1930, he went to Baotong Temple to receive and uphold precepts in Wuchang.
 In that same year, he came to the Gaoyu Temple and formally acknowledged Laiguo as his master, where he spent 7 years in practicing the Dharma.
 In February 1937, he spared no effort to worship at the shrine on Mount Wutai and then lived in Bishan temple.
 Two years later, he became the third Master Monk Guan there.

 In 1947, he visited many other temples all over China, namely Mile Monastery in Beijing, Jushi Lodge in Tianjin and Puji Temple in Shanghai.
 In 1948, he left Mount Wutai for Nanhua Temple in Guangdong Province to take the place of Master Hsu Yun.
 In January 1949, he acceded to the abbotship of Nanhua temple.
 In April, 1980, the people's government of Huanan county and the Buddhist community invited him to be the abbot of Biechuan Temple in Danxia Mountain.
 In January 1987 he acceded to the abbotship of Guangxiao Temple in Guangzhou; from 1992 to 2008 he was elected the abbot of Hongfa Temple, at that point in time he was known as the "Greatest in Chinese Buddhism".

 As a religious leader in Mainland China, Benhuan served as honorary president of the Buddhist Association of China (a post he was elected to in 2010), honorary president of the Buddhist Association of Hubei Province and Guangdong Province, the president of the Shenzhen Buddhism Association, the honorary president of the Buddhist Association of Shaoguan City, and the Chinese People's Political Consultative Conference in Guangdong Province.